coolkite/Anigma-OCR-Narrator/README.txt

 To run, execute app.py

-There are included packages to make running this program easier. cv2, googletrans, gtts, gtts_token, pydub, and pytesseract, pygame_gui are all third-party libraries included in the directory that are not created by the initial owners.
+Third party libraries used in the program are as follows: cv2, googletrans, gtts, gtts_token, pydub, and pytesseract, pygame_gui.
 These aid in OCR, narration, and translation.
 Other third-party libaries include numpy and pygame for processing.
+These were not created by the original authors.

-orlib is our own program.
+orlib is our own library.

 By Henry Zhang, Divyansh Shivashok, Ryan Weiner